course-dprep/airbnb-price-calculator/src/data-preparation/README.md

 ## 1.2 Changing characters in the download links
 Some countries contain "strange" characters in their links, such as: "%C3%".
-R did not copy these links correctly, hence we had to create separate codes for these.
+R did not copy these links correctly, hence we had to create separate codes for these characters.
 ```
 listing_EU$Link=gsub('é', '%C3%A9', listing_EU$Link)
 listing_EU$Link=gsub('í', '%C3%AD', listing_EU$Link)